section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-1d-signals-using-python/index.md

 ![Output for the denoised audio signal](/engineering-education/wavelet-transform-analysis-of-1d-signals-using-python/wavelet-three.png)

 The blue signal is the noisy signal, while the orange is the denoised output.
-So it is hard to know whether the denoising is done or not.
+So it is hard to know whether the Denoising is done or not.
 However, this can be done by either calculating the peak signal to noise ratio(PSNR) or physically listening to the music.

 We need to add the `sounddevice` python package to anaconda to listen to the audios.
 This can be done on the terminal using `conda` or `pip`  package managers as shown below: